wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/introduction.rst

 SmartDashboard
 ^^^^^^^^^^^^^^

-SmartDashboard is automatically configured to look for a NetworkTable instance from the roboRIO, but **not from other sources**.
+SmartDashboard is automatically configured to look for a NetworkTables instance from the roboRIO, but **not from other sources**.
 To connect to SmartDashboard, open SmartDashboard preferences under the ``File`` menu and in the ``Team Number`` field, enter the IP address or hostname of the NetworkTables host.
 For a standard simulation configuration, use ``localhost``.

 .. image:: /docs/software/wpilib-tools/smartdashboard/images/smartdashboard-intro/smartdashboard-networktables.png
    :alt: SmartDashboard team number set to localhost.